erikslewis/sinatra-and-activerecord/readme.md

 A big problem with `put` and `delete` requests is that they aren't native to HTML forms.

-To make a `put` request, we need to 'fake it' in our form with a hidden input for the `_method` param:
+To make a `put` request, we need to "fake it" in our form with a hidden input for the `_method` param:

 ```html
 <form action="/instructors/<%= @instructor.id %>" method="post">